paoloricciuti/sveltekit-view-transition/README.md

 #### shouldApply

 As mentioned above this can be either a boolean or a function that takes a navigation object (this time the `from` is this page and the `to` is the page you are navigating to) and return a boolean.
 If the boolean is true the transition name will be applied.
 This is useful when you want to navigate from a list to a detail.

+NB: the default is true so if you don't pass `shouldApply` the transition name will be applied every time.

 So completing the example above